| |

 plants in sunny window and keep them as cool as possible,

 turn yellow and drop off.
-Flower spikes should begin Dec-Jan.
-After

 display them anywhere for show.

-Water: Outside,
+Water: Watering

-your plants will be actively growing so increase the watering.
-When the water gauge reads empty or "Min"
+your plants will be actively growing so increase the

 In